microprediction/rediz/README.md

 - Entries inside the ball are rewarded P/(N*W)
 - For entries outside the ball, a reward of -1/N is assigned.

 Rewards sum to zero.

-#### Rewards (proposed)

 As noted it may be possible to provide weighted samples soon.
+In that event the rules may change somewhat:

 - Weighted samples (w,z) in a neighborhood (ball) of y radius h are selected, with h increased if necessary to include approximately M samples.
 - For entries in the ball, positive rewards R(w,z) proportional to w and a kernel K(x,y) are computed.